postalsys/postal-mime/README.md

 Email parser for browser and serverless environments.

 PostalMime can be run in the main web thread or from Web Workers.
-It can also be used in serverless functions.
+It can also be used in serverless functions like Cloudflare Email Workers.

 > [!TIP]
 > PostalMime is developed by the makers of **[EmailEngine](https://emailengine.app/?utm_source=github&utm_campaign=imapflow&utm_medium=readme-link)** – a self-hosted email gateway that allows making **REST requests against IMAP and SMTP servers**.
 EmailEngine also sends webhooks whenever something changes on the registered accounts.